01 of 04

 Learn how to make a super easy origami paper plane which flies a cool 'loop-de-loop'!
 This traditional origami aeroplane is fun for kids to make!

-I really like this origami plane, I have an aversion to paper planes that fly too far away, this one instead does a fun looping movement down to the ground, and would be fun to have a loopy competition to see whose travels the furthest away!
+We really like this origami plane, we have an aversion to paper planes that fly too far away, this one instead does a fun looping movement down to the ground, and would be fun to have a loopy competition to see whose travels the furthest away!

 This is such a simple origami model, with just 5 folds this origami plane is finished!

-I think that this origami plane could be taught to a 3 year old, my 7 year old daughter loves to make these for her friends at school.
+We think that this origami plane could be taught to a 3-year-old, our 7-year-old daughter loves to make these for her friends at school.

-You'll need a sheet of square paper, I have made them with paper that's 15 x 15 cm.
+You'll need a sheet of square paper, we have made them with paper that's 15 x 15 cm.
 It will work with bigger paper as well.Continue to 2 of 4 below.

 02 of 04